State police to employ 'all methods of enforcement' this weekend

 - Never drink and drive.

-According to Connecticut State Police's May 25 press release, troopers will concentrate enforcement on all hazardous moving violations, seatbelt use and illegal cell phone use this Memorial Day weekend, and employ " all methods of enforcement to increase highway safety," including:
+According to Connecticut State Police's May 25 press release, troopers will concentrate enforcement on all hazardous moving violations, seatbelt use and illegal cell phone use this Memorial Day weekend, and

 - Laser units for speed enforcement.